Erzyan Mastor (journal)

 Erzyan Mastor (Эрзянь Мастор, 'Erzya land') is an Erzyan- and Russian-language bilingual newspaper published by the Foundation for the Salvation of the Erzya Language in Saransk, capital of Mordovia in the Russian Federation.

 History

-It was established in the capital of Republica of Mordovia in Saransk on September 20, 1994.
+It was established in the capital of the Republic of Mordovia in Saransk on 20 September 1994.
 Its first editor was Aleksandr Sharonov.
-He was replaced by Maryz Kemal, poetess and executive secretary of the Chilisema Children's Journal in Erzya, who served as chief editor from 1994 – 2017.
+He was replaced by Mariz Kemal, poet, writer, and social activist.

-A case against the newspaper had gone on for two years, beginning on July 23, 2007.
+A case against the newspaper had gone on for two years, beginning on 23 July 2007.
 The newspaper was accused by Prosecutor General of Mordovia of publishing "extremist materials".
-On June 30, 2009, the state court of the Republic of Mordovia ruled that the publication of Erzyan Mastor may continue.
+On 30 June 2009, the state court of the Republic of Mordovia ruled that the publication of Erzyan Mastor may continue.